Quality Management

 EMS Surveillance Measures

 MIEMSS maintains several EMS system surveillance priorities based on routine data review, customer requests, and research outcomes.
-Hospital yellow alert demand is monitored at state, regional, jurisdictional, and hospital-specific levels through the online County Hospital Alert Tracking System (CHATS) for real-time system response capabilities as well as historical trends.
-This monitoring, coupled with hospital strategies that address high demand for emergency department services, helps improve the availability of this vital service system-wide.
+Throughout FY 2025, hospital yellow alert demand was monitored at state, regional, jurisdictional, and hospital-specific levels through the online County Hospital Alert Tracking System (CHATS) for real-time system response capabilities as well as historical trends.
+The Emergency Department Advisory System (EDAS) will replace the CHATS legacy system in August 2025.
+This monitoring, coupled with hospital strategies that address the high demand for emergency department services, helps improve the availability of this vital service system wide.
 Yellow alert data also form one measurement in the Maryland Department of Health’s (MDH) syndromic surveillance programs.

 Data Confidentiality